matthieugomez/StringDistances.jl/README.md

 ## Installation
 The package is registered in the [`General`](https://github.com/JuliaRegistries/General) registry and so can be installed at the REPL with `] add StringDistances`.

+## What's New In 1.1
+- `similarity(s1, s2, dist)` is now the canonical API for similarity scores.
+  `compare(s1, s2, dist)` is still available as a deprecated alias for compatibility.
+- For q-gram semimetrics other than `QGram`, if both inputs are shorter than `q`, the distance is now defined as:
+  `0.0` when the inputs are equal
+  `1.0` when the inputs differ

 ## Supported Distances
 String distances act over any pair of iterators that define `length` (e.g. `AbstractStrings`, `GraphemeIterators`, or `AbstractVectors`)